dotnet/docs/docs/fundamentals/diagnostics/runtime-thread-events.md

 ---
-title: "ThreadPool Runtime Events"
+title: "ThreadPool runtime events"
-description: Review thread pool ETW events, which collect information about threads in .NET Core.
+description: See .NET runtime thread pool events that collect diagnostic information about thread pool in .NET Core.
 Thread pool events are worker thread pool events or I/O thread pool events. ms.date: "09/27/2020" ms.topic: reference helpviewer_keywords
   - "ThreadPool events [.NET Core]"
-  - "ETW, thread pool events (CoreCLR)" ms.assetid: f2a21e3a-3b6c-4433-97f3-47ff16855ecc
+  - "ETW, thread pool events (CoreCLR)"
 ---
-# Threading Events
+# .NET runtime thread pool events

 These events collect information about worker and I/O threads in the threadpool.
+For more information about how to use these events for diagnostic purposes, see [logging and tracing .NET applications](../../core/diagnostics/logging-tracing.md)

-## IOThreadCreate_V1 Event
+## IOThreadCreate_V1 event
  The following table shows the keyword and level.

 |Keyword for raising the event|Level|